-where $\epsilon$ is the energy and \textbf{p} the momentum of the system, $\Phi$ is the scalar and $\Psi$ is the vector-potential of the external field.
-Note that in modern literature the 3-vector-potential of the external electromagnetic field is denotes as \textbf{A} and in the case of general external field as \textbf{V}.
-Here symbol \textbf{A} has another meaning.
+where $\epsilon$ is the energy and \textbf{p} the momentum of the system, $\Phi$~is the scalar potential, and $\Psi$~is the vector potential of the external field.
+Note that in modern literature the three-vector potential of the external electromagnetic field is denoted by~\textbf{A} and, for a general external field, by~\textbf{V}.
+Here the symbol~\textbf{A} carries a different meaning.

-Within the limits of the validity of our classical analysis (i.e. \textbf{S} so small that the reaction of the spin on the orbital motion is negligible) a Hamiltonian $\overline{H}$, which simultaneously governs the orbital motion and the spin-precession will be simply obtained by replacing $H_{0}$ in (22) by the sum of $H_{0}$ and the hamiltonian which governs the spin .
-After multiplying by $-2m$ Kramers received the Hamiltonian
+Within the limits of validity of the classical analysis (i.e.\ \textbf{S} so small that the reaction of the spin on the orbital motion is negligible), a Hamiltonian~$\overline{H}$ that simultaneously governs the orbital motion and the spin precession is obtained simply by adding the spin Hamiltonian to~$H_{0}$ in~(\ref{eq22}):